 So how do we facilitate the above changes?
-The people we met across the country identified the 6 leadership competencies below as being essential for building capacity and, ultimately, the transformative change and innovation that is required for addressing complex issues and opportunities.
-Note: The free self-assessment tool can be downloaded here.
+The people we met across the country provided feedback that shaped the 7 leadership competencies below as being essential for building capacity and, ultimately, the transformative change and innovation that is required for addressing complex issues and opportunities.

 MULTIPLY, MOBILIZE, and MAXIMIZE

-While it took a while to simplify what is in essence a complex process, we ultimately aligned the (1) needed shifts (2) successes we observed, and (3) the leadership competencies required.
-This alignment took shape in 3 somwhat organic phases and 3 courses that we've described as 1.
-Multiply, 2.
-Mobilize and 3.
-Maximize.
+While it took a while to simplify what is in essence is a very complex process, we ultimately aligned the (1) needed shifts (2) successes we observed, and (3) the leadership competencies required.
+This alignment took shape in 3 somewhat organic phases.

 The learning required for future-focused leadership has evolved over many years into 4 courses described below that address community-led development, system-thinking, and strategic foresight.